awakesecurity/csp/README.md

 ### CSP violation reports

 Some browsers support sending CSP violation reports to a uri.
-You can specify this in the config with `ReportUri`.
+You can specify this in the config with `ReportURI`.

 ```go
 csp := csp.New(csp.Config{